Telangana Public Service Commission

-The Telangana State Public Service Commission, chiefly, TSPSC is a body created by the Constitution of India to select applicants for civil service jobs in the Indian state of Telangana according to the merits of the applicants and the rules of reservation.
+The Telangana Public Service Commission (TGPSC) is a government body of the state of Telangana, India, established under the provisions of the Constitution of India, to select applicants for various state government jobs through competitive examinations, and according to the rules of reservation.

-It is a Constitutional Body established Under Article 315 of Constitution of India which provides a smooth and efficient functioning of the Government of Telangana by providing suitable candidates for various Government posts and advise them on various service matters like formulation of Recruitment Rules, advise on promotions, transfers and disciplinary actions etc.
+It is a constitutional body established under Article 315 of Constitution of India which provides a smooth and efficient functioning of the Government of Telangana by providing suitable candidates for various government posts and offer advice on various service matters like formulation of recruitment rules, promotions, transfers and disciplinary actions, etc.

-It was formed on 2 June 2014 as per Andhra Pradesh Reorganisation Act, 2014, Andhra Pradesh Public Service Commission bifurcated into APPSC and TSPSC.
+The commission was formed on 2 June 2014 as per Andhra Pradesh Reorganisation Act, 2014, as the Andhra Pradesh Public Service Commission bifurcated into APPSC and TSPSC.
 The official website was launched on 11 April 2015 by governor E. S. L. Narasimhan.
-Ghanta Chakrapani appointed as the first chairman for TSPSC, who is a professor at Dr. B. R. Ambedkar Open University.
-The current chairman of TSPSC is Dr. B.Janardhan Reddy, IAS.
+Ghanta Chakrapani was appointed the first chairman of TSPSC, who is a professor at Dr. B. R. Ambedkar Open University.
+The current chairman is Burra Venkatesham IAS (Retd VRS) and the commission's secretary is Priyanka Ala.

 History

 Hyderabad Public Service Commission

 The early Asaf Jahi rulers of the Hyderabad State followed the Mughal administrative traditions, practices and appointed public servants on the basis of nomination and representation.
 Sir Salar Jung I, the Diwan (Prime Minister) was the creator of modern Hyderabad Civil Service.
-In 1882, Salar Jung issued the extraordinary Jareeda and emphasized the need of educating and training the young Hyderabadis for recruitment in the Nizam’s Services.
+In 1882, Salar Jung issued the extraordinary Jareeda and emphasized the need of educating and training the young Hyderabadis for recruitment in the Nizam's Services.
 He propounded the idea of building an efficient administrative system on the model of British India and introduced several administrative reforms.
 He dismantled the old/archaic administrative structure and streamlined the public institutions by creating a distinct civil service class.
 The establishment of Zilabandi system, creation of Subedari and Taluqdari system, Revenue, Police and Judicial reforms by Salar Jung facilitated the formation of Hyderabad Civil Service.
-Subsequently, the proclamation of Qanuncha Mubarik of 1892, the Cabinet Council, and the Executive Council (1919) framed rules and regulations governing the services as well as regulated and institutionalized the Hyderabad Civil Services.
+Subsequently, the proclamation of Qanuncha Mubarik of 1892, the Cabinet Council, and the Executive Council (1919) framed rules and regulations governing the services as well as regulated and institutionalized the Hyderabad civil services.